bitovi/academy/src/technology-consulting/3-prioritization.md

 - SAFe [Program and Solution Backlogs](https://www.scaledagileframework.com/program-and-solution-backlogs/):
   - Solution Backlog - A [capability](https://www.scaledagileframework.com/solution/) backlog.
   - Program Backlog - A feature backlog.
-- Safe [Team Backlog](https://www.scaledagileframework.com/team-backlog/) - A user story backlog.
+- SAFe [Team Backlog](https://www.scaledagileframework.com/team-backlog/) - A user story backlog.

 ## Product Validation

 [Product Validation](https://svpg.com/product-validation/) is the process of making sure the product will be successful without actually building the product.
-While many of the [Continuous Exploration](#continuous-exploration) section's techniques (like prototyping) should also be used to validate your product, the following list of techniques useful at the start of a new product or major
+While many of the [Continuous Exploration](#continuous-exploration) section's techniques (like prototyping) should also be used to validate your product, the following list of techniques can be useful at the start of a new product or major
 feature:

 - [Customer Letter](https://svpg.com/the-customer-letter/) - Write up an imagined press release or letter to a customer advocating for the product or feature's benefits.